 Transportation

-1. Following certification, but prior to the completion of building code compliance review, the Licensee shall submit to the Polk County Planning Division Director a plan for monitoring the number of employees reporting to the site at the same shift time and reporting this information to the Polk County Planning Division.
+1. Following certification, but prior to the completion of building code compliance review, the Licensee shall submit to the Polk County Planning Division Director a plan for monitoring the number of employees reporting to the Site at the same shift time and reporting this information to the Polk County Planning Division.
 The data collected through this monitoring program shall be the basis for determining the need for transportation improvements.

 [CUP 92-06 Condition No. 8A]